jeremiedecock/snippets/kubernetes/9_secret_git_ansible_vault/README.md

 ansible-playbook deploy.yml --vault-password-file .vault_pass
 ```

+The playbook creates a dedicated `snippet-secret-demo` namespace (see
+`k8s_namespace` in `deploy.yml`) and deploys everything into it.

-Use it: `kubectl port-forward service/hello 8080:80`, then
+Use it: `kubectl port-forward service/my-service 8080:80 -n snippet-secret-demo`,
-`curl http://localhost:8080/` → the token appears, exactly as in
+then `curl http://localhost:8080/` → the token appears, exactly as in
 `9_secret_base64`.

 Read the encrypted value (this is what "the password decrypts everything"